dustinwhisman/dustinwhisman.com/README.md

 ## dustinwhisman.com

 Welcome to the source code for my personal site!
-Take a look around, see how things work, maybe even run it yourself if you feel like it.
+Take a look around, see how things work and maybe even run it yourself if you feel like it.
 Just don't pretend to be me.
 That would be weird.

 ## Getting Started